Grooming the Shih Tzu

 The beard and mustache accumulate food and water residue after every meal, which is a common source of staining and odor if not addressed — wipe the muzzle after eating and drinking, and comb through the beard daily as part of routine brushing.

-A full show coat is left long and flowing, parted down the back, with the facial hair gathered into the breed's signature topknot.
-This look requires daily brushing without exception and is the most time-intensive option by a wide margin.
+• Full show coat / topknot: left long and flowing, parted down the back, with facial hair gathered into the breed's signature topknot.
+Requires daily brushing without exception — the most time-intensive option by a wide margin.

 Do Shih Tzu Shed?